 Pronouns are used in language when we refer to ourselves or other people.
 They are fluid and can regularly change; it is the choice of each individual to decide for themselves how they want to identify—including choosing not to share pronouns at all.

 Gender pronouns are not the same as a person’s anatomical sex or sexuality (who they’re attracted to).
 Pronouns cannot be inferred by the way someone dresses or wears their hair—it’s a question that must be asked.
+Gender pronouns are freely chosen, so they can no longer be assumed based on the “traditional sex/gender” of someone’s name.
+Chosen pronouns are questions that need to be asked of everyone, until you remember them along with their name.
+It is respectful to ask someone what their chosen pronouns are, so ask away.

 Common pronouns include: